 |Delta Bow Valley||209 – 4 Avenue SE||$10||Indigo|

-Yes, the Calgary Fire Department has kindly put together a training plan to help you get ready to climb the 1204 steps/ 775 feet of the BOW Tower.
-Click below for the plan.
+Yes, the Calgary Fire Department has kindly put together a training plan to help you get ready for the climb.
+Click below to download the plan.

 Challenge the Chief takes place in The BOW building (500 Centre Street SE) in downtown Calgary, Alberta on Sunday, May 5, 2019.
 The Challenge is part of the larger Firefighter Stairclimb Challenge event.
-Registration opens at 7:30am, the opening ceremonies are at 8:15am, and the Challenge the Chief will start at 9:00am.
-The closing ceremony and awards ceremony are at 2:30 pm.
+Registration opens at 7:30 am, the opening ceremonies are at 8:15 am, and the Challenge the Chief event will start at 9:00 am.
+The closing and awards ceremony is at 1:30 pm.

 This exclusive event is open to the first ten determined people (non-firefighters) who think they have what it takes to challenge Calgary Fire Chief Steve Dongworth in a race to the top of The BOW.
-You must be 18 years of age or older on event day.
+You must be 18 years of age or older on event day to enter.

 We have a preferred hotel that is ready to host our out-of-town guests.
 We’ve secured a preferred rate exclusive to Challenge the Chief and Firefighter Stairclimb Challenge participants.
 To find out more and to book your stay, CLICK HERE.
 The hotel is located close to the event location at The BOW building in downtown Calgary.
 Shuttle service will be available between the hotel and The BOW.